In the guide

 There are some differences between the labelling required for packed and loose eggs sold at retail.

-Graded packed AND loose eggs sold from trays must be accompanied by the following information:
+Packed eggs and loose eggs sold from trays must be accompanied by the following information:

 - quality grade (Grade A for retail)